bokulich-lab/moshpit-docs/moshpit_docs/chapters/functional-annotation.md

 ```

 ## Multiply tables
-This steps simply calculates the dot product of two feature tables with matching dimensions.
-If table 1 has shape (M x N) and table 2 has shape (N x P), the resulting table will have shape (M x P).
-Note that the tables must be identical in the N dimension.
+This steps simply calculates the dot product of the `eggnog-hits-ft-dereplicated-mags-0.qza` and `caz-dereplicated-mags-0.qza` feature tables.
+This is useful for combining the annotation data (e.g., **CAZymes**) with other features (e.g., MAG hits) to determine how specific functional annotations are distributed across MAGs.

 ```{code-cell}
 qiime moshpit multiply-tables \